-A significant portion of the 2nd, 3rd, 4th, and 5th grade Common Core Standards Math curriculum are based on fluency with multiplication facts.
+A significant portion of the 2nd, 3rd, 4th, and 5th grade Common Core Standards Math are based on fluency with multiplication facts.
 Smaller numbers are introduced in second grade while all the basic facts are reinforced in 3rd.
 Once your child reaches 4th and 5th grade it is expected that they have the multiplication facts 0-12 memorized in order to move on to much larger numbers.
 Besides knowing this fluency, students must understand when to use these strategies as well as explain how they arrived at their answer.

 In my years of teaching experience, multiplication facts are my absolute favorite thing to teach.
 Multiplication facts are great to teach because they have multiple entry points depending on the students prior knowledge, learning style, and grade level.
-I use the entry points skip counting and building arrays in order to make the academic content accessible to all of my students.
+I use the entry points of skip counting and building arrays in order to make the academic content accessible to all of my students.

 Your young learner will benefit most from multiplication practice if they are able to skip count.
 This is best done by practicing the easy multiples first, of 1, 2, 5, and 10.
 Once those basic skip counting strategies are mastered up to 100, it is important to then begin skip counting by more challenging numbers such as 4, 6, 7, 8, and 9.
 Fluency in this basic skip counting will allow for automaticity and fluency with multiplication problems between 0-10 which are the basic building blocks of higher multiplication problems.
 This can be practiced around the house when counting, why not skip count instead of simply counting?